Skip to Content

 • Mock Oral Board at UPMC Presbyterian

 Mock oral boards are held yearly in order for residents to assess their progress and enable them to set learning and improvement goals.
-The simulation is consistent with oral board’s case scenarios, and residents are graded on their responses.
+The simulation is consistent with oral board case scenarios, and residents are graded on their responses.
 Immediately following the testing process each resident receives a detailed critique of his/her responses to help identify areas of strengths and weaknesses as well as to assess critical thinking expected for their training year.
-Residents then develop action plans to improve their identified weaknesses and this method of life-long learning is reinforced throughout their training.
+Residents then develop action plans to improve their identified weaknesses, and this method of life-long learning is reinforced throughout their training.
 In addition, all PGY 4 & PGY 5 residents participate in the Western Pennsylvania Area general surgery mock oral boards.
 These mock board participants consist of teaching faculty and residents from the region’s general surgical residency programs.
 Both the local and regional mock boards are designed to simulate the actual oral board process to help acclimate residents to this testing environment and expectations as well as to learn successful, test-taking strategies.
 Examiner evaluations are discussed with each resident at the completion of testing to maximize learning potential from case management errors.

 Fifth Year (Chief Residents)

-• General/Vascular/Bariatric Surgery & Endoscopy
+• General/Vascular/Bariatric Surgery & Endoscopy at UPMC Jameson and Horizon

 Other Fifth Year Experiences